How To Tell If Your Home Has Hard Water & How to Deal With It

 Water hardness is essentially the amount of dissolved calcium and magnesium in your water.
 The water that runs through your house and in public buildings have varying levels of hardness based on calcium carbonate concentration.

-Hard water is not detrimental to your health per se, but it can cause problems for your skin, hair, clothes, plumbing, and appliances.
+Hard water can be bad for your internal health and can also cause problems for your skin, hair, clothes, plumbing, and appliances.
 For many homeowners, hard water is considered a big nuisance.

 Before we begin, if you’re in the market for a new water softener system, we highly recommend you check out our buying guide of the top water softener systems for your home.